hawkinsw/medava/README.md

 }
 ```

-That code defines a constructor that takes a `String` parameter whose name is `medicineName`.
-We want to store that user-supplied medicine name as a field so that our methods can use it.
+That code defines a constructor that takes a parameter whose name is `medicineName` and has the type `String`.
+We want to store that user-supplied medicine name as a field so that our methods of the `Medicine` class can use it.
 To do that, we will need to create that field.
 In the `Medicine` class, declare the `mMedicineName` field of type `String` by writing:

 ```Java
 private String mMedicineName;
 ```

-somewhere in the class but outside the constructor.
-In the constructor we have to set its value to the user-supplied value.
+somewhere _in_ the class but _outside_ the constructor.
+In the constructor, we have to set our new field's value to the user-supplied value.
 Add the following line to the constructor:

 ```Java
 mMedicineName = medicineName;
 ```

 The declaration statement declares a field named `mMedicineName` whose type is `String` and specifies that it has `private` access level.
-Access control in an OOP is a tool for the programmer to specify who is allowed to access an entity.
+Access control in an OOPL is a tool for the programmer to specify who is allowed to access an entity.
 Generally, access is granted/revoked according to different audiences:

 1. *clients*: Clients are other programmers who use a class by instantiating it.
 2. *derivers*: Derivers are other programmers who modify/extend a class by inheriting from it (see below).
 3. *self*: Self is the programmer who is implementing the class (i.e., us!).

-The *[access modifiers](https://docs.oracle.com/javase/specs/jls/se18/html/jls-6.html#jls-6.6)* that Java provides correspond to those three audiences:
+The _[access modifiers](https://docs.oracle.com/javase/specs/jls/se18/html/jls-6.html#jls-6.6)_ that Java provides correspond to those three audiences:

-1. `public`: *anyone* can access it (in particular, the *client* can access it).
+1. `public`: _anyone_ can access it (in particular, the _client_ can access it).
-2. `protected`: generally speaking (there are caveats and exceptions, of course), a *protected* entity can only be accessed the programmer implementing the class or a deriver.
+2. `protected`: generally speaking (there are caveats and exceptions, of course), a _protected_ entity can only be accessed the programmer implementing the class or a deriver.
-3. `private`: A *private* entity can only be accessed by itself (again, with exceptions).
+3. `private`: A _private_ entity can only be accessed by itself (again, with exceptions).

 Because `mMedicineName` is declared to be private, none of our clients (or even subclasses) can get access to it directly.
 How, then, will they use it?
 We should give them a means to read that value.
 We will write a _getter_ -- a method that allows external entities a view of a private entity.
 In the `Medicine` class, write the following getter: